cloudflare/cloudflare-docs/content/d1/learning/time-travel.md

 Time Travel is D1's approach to backups and point-in-time-recovery, and allows you to restore a database to any minute within the last 30 days.

-* You do not need to enable Time Travel: it is always on.
+* You do not need to enable Time Travel.
+It is always on.
 * Database history and restoring a database incur no additional costs.
-* Time Travel automatically creates [bookmarks](#terminology) on your behalf: you do not need to manually trigger or remember to initiate a backup.
+* Time Travel automatically creates [bookmarks](#terminology) on your behalf.
+You do not need to manually trigger or remember to initiate a backup.

 By not having to rely on scheduled backups and/or manually initiated backups, you can go back in time and restore a database prior to a failed migration or schema change, a `DELETE` or `UPDATE` statement without a specific `WHERE` clause, and in the future, fork/copy a production database directly.